Operations Jobs at University of Miami with Visa Sponsorship

 Does University of Miami sponsor H-1B visas for Operations roles?

 Yes.
-University of Miami is a cap-exempt H-1B employer, which means it can file H-1B petitions with USCIS at any point in the year without entering the annual lottery.
+University of Miami is a cap-exempt H-1B visa employer, which means it can file H-1B petitions with USCIS at any point in the year without entering the annual lottery.
 This applies to qualifying Operations positions that meet the specialty occupation standard, typically roles requiring a bachelor's degree or higher in a specific field related to the position.

 How do I apply for Operations jobs at University of Miami?